Edited by humans. Written by AI. How our editing works

 This is the clever part.
 Instead of wrapping LibGit2's entire API surface, Thomson created an abstract interface that only exposes what his app actually needs.
 The implementation uses LibGit2, but the app never touches LibGit2 directly.

-"I'm not writing a git client in the sense of like you would interact from the command line when you're managing the source control versions of your source code," he says.
+"I'm not writing a git /article/why-devs-are-ditching-github-for-self-hosted-git client in the sense of like you would interact from the command line when you're managing the source control versions of your source code," he says.
 "I am just controlling the needs of my application here."

 The benefits stack up fast: